England. Change location

 Block 1: Places

-The module then moves to explore the ways in which religions use, interpret and transform places and spaces.
+The module then moves to explore how religions use, interpret and transform places and spaces.
 It begins with a case study of religious buildings in London, which includes a suite of 360-degree tours of these sites, and discusses the difference between ‘insider’ and ‘outsider’ perspectives on religion.
 It then examines mosques in a range of geographical and cultural contexts, and the role of mosques in local communities.
-Attention then turns to a whole continent, India, in order to introduce the religious traditions we call Hinduism, and the ways in which religion shapes understandings of geography and national identity.
+Attention then turns to a whole continent, India, to introduce the religious traditions we call Hinduism and how religion shapes understandings of geography and national identity.
 Finally, we return to cities but move from buildings to streets and spaces in a case study on Christianity in the Philippines.
 Here you'll encounter the theory of secularization, which is contrasted with the idea that religion is becoming more ‘liquid’ and adapting to contemporary circumstances rather than disappearing.

 Block 2: Practices